-Our network of 47 in-country stock points located all over EMEA region supplies Information and Communications Technology products and solutions across the globe.
+Our network of 23 subsidiaries located all over the EMEA region supplies Information and Communications Technology products and solutions across the globe.
 Find ASBIS office in your country.

 New AMD Fusion APUs enable brilliant graphics, supercomputer-like performance and all day battery life1.